 The 10 golden debt collection tips during COVID-19

 Debt collection during COVID-19: What is the best strategy?
-Our debt collection specialists and lawyers share the 10 golden tips for debt collection during the Corona crisis.
+Our debt collection lawyer Bart van Onna shares the 10 golden tips for debt collection during the COVID-19.

 1. Ensure written confirmation of your claim

-A tip that you should always take into consideration in your debtor management process, which is especially important during the COVID-19 outbreak: ask your debtor to send you a proposal on how he intends to pay.
-Have him write down a payment proposal down on paper.
+A tip that you should always take into consideration in your debtor management process, which is especially important during times of COVID-19, is to ask your debtor to send a proposal on how he intends to pay.
+Have him write down a payment proposal on paper.
 An e-mail is also perfectly fine.
-Because a debtor has written down a proposal on paper, you have an acknowledgement of the claim.
-Preferably, it is better if the debtor explicitly acknowledges the claim in writing.
-By doing so, the debtor confirms that he owes the entire outstanding claim (and possible rent).
-Some debtors try to avoid this, as a payment proposal on paper is a very useful alternative.
+This way, you have a confirmation in which your debtor explicitly acknowledges the claim in writing.
+By doing so, the debtor confirms that he owes the entire amount (including possible rent).
+Some debtors try to avoid this, as a payment proposal is a very useful alternative.

-Many debtors will now claim that they are unable to make a payment proposal, because it is unclear from what point onwards turnover can be generated again.
-In that case, have the debtor make a proposal, in which, for example, he pays a relatively small amount on your claim in the first three months (April, May and June), and larger amounts from July onwards.
+Many debtors will now claim that they are unable to make a payment proposal because it is unclear from what point onwards turnover can be generated again.
+In that case, have the debtor make a proposal, in which, for example, he pays a relatively small amount of your claim in the first three months (April, May and June), and larger amounts from July onwards.
 With this written confirmation you ensure that the claim cannot and will not easily be disputed at a later stage.
-This simplifies the collection procedure of the outstanding invoice.
-It avoids having to go through an expensive and lengthy procedure for an unjustified dispute.
+This simplifies the collection procedure and avoids having to go through an expensive and lengthy procedure for an unjustified dispute.
 Especially if the debtor truly cannot pay.

 2. Disputes: solve them now!